antfroger/progressive/README.md

 ```

 You may also want to store the configuration in a database and pass it as an array to Progressive.

+## Progressive in your projects

+* Progressive is also available as a [Symfony bundle](https://github.com/antfroger/progressive-bundle)

 ---